manorrock/assistant/README.md

 - ✅* VSCode extension handles endpoint through Configuration settings rather than command
 - ✅** Desktop implementation uses clipboard content instead of editor selection
 - ✅*** Desktop, Eclipse, NetBeans, and IntelliJ implementations have a "Start Over" button rather than a command
+- In CLI, `/explain` explains the provided text argument.

 ## Implementations